sirhill/arbitration-contracts/README.md

 ## Test coverage

+To come soon...
-The latest coverage result may be found [here](https://swissarbitration.github.io/arbitration-contracts/coverage/)
+#The latest coverage result may be found [here](https://sirhill.github.io/arbitration-contracts/coverage/)